Gitlab CI with AWS S3

 image: Since we are building our Vue.js app, we will want to set the docker image to be some version (preferably latest) of Node.

-stage: This should coincide with one of the
+stage: This should coincide with one of the stages

-that we described at the very top of the file.
-This let’s GitLab know how stages are associated.only: This is very key if you want GitLab to run these scripts conditionally based on a specific branch or tag.
+only: This is very key if you want GitLab to run these scripts conditionally based on a specific branch or tag.
 For me, I like to set up a stage and production environment.
 When I merge changes into master, it will run the stage scripts, and when I create a tag, it will run the prod scripts.

-script: download all the dependencies, and then run our build script from our
+script: download all the dependencies, and then run our build script from our package.json

-— which for me looks something like:artifacts: Now this is what got me tripped up in the beginning.
-Since we have two stages in our deployment process (build and deploy) and they are both on two different images, we need a way for the second stage (deploy) to have access to our build folder —
+artifacts: Now this is what got me tripped up in the beginning.
+Since we have two stages in our deployment process (build and deploy) and they are both on two different images, we need a way for the second stage (deploy) to have access to our build folder — dist/

 .
 With artifacts, we can set a path to “store” for other stages to reference.
-Thus, I set my path for thedist/
+Thus, I set my path for the dist/

 folder and set an expiration for 1 hour.